The start to living your best life is accepting your past, living in the present, and loving yourself for everything in-between.

 Funds donated in excess of need will help us continue to serve our communities throughout the year.
 A Warriors Mission, Inc. is a trusted 501 (c)(3) tax exempt organization.
 A copy of the official registration and financial information may be obtained from the Florida Department of Agriculture & Consumer Services by calling toll-free within the state 1-800-435-7352.
 Registration doesn’t imply endorsement, approval or recommendation by the state.
 Florida Registration # 62900.
 Tax Id # 84-3175352.

 Gifts to A Warriors Mission are tax deductible to the extent provided by law.
+You can be assured that we will take all reasonable measures to honor requests by the donor, but please know we retain all control and authority over all contributed funds and have the authority to redistribute those donated funds in connection with our charitable and religious purposes.
+This authority allows us to maintain our 501(c)(3) status.
 IRS rules require that the fair market value of any gift received in connection with a donation must be subtracted from the amount claimed for deduction.
 Donations made to A Warriors Mission are put to work immediately and are not refundable.
 If you believe that an error has occurred in connection with your donation, contact us at email@example.com